mthebert/angular_eventsv2/README.md

 There will be some testing to come, an actual data store of some sort to replace the JSON, and maybe we will push this to the cloud.

 -Better validation on the new events form
--use filter to display an icon for the session level
+-use filter to display an icon for the session level (intro, intermediate, advanced)

 ### PluralSight